apache/mxnet/docs/install/install-jetson.md

 MXNet supports the Ubuntu Arch64 based operating system so you can run MXNet on NVIDIA Jetson Devices, such as the [TX2](http://www.nvidia.com/object/embedded-systems-dev-kits-modules.html) or [Nano](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit).

 These instructions will walk through how to build MXNet and install MXNet's Python language binding.

 For the purposes of this install guide we will assume that CUDA is already installed on your Jetson device.
 The disk image provided by NVIDIA's getting started guides will have the Jetson toolkit preinstalled, and this also includes CUDA.
 You should double check what versions are installed and which version you plan to use.

-You have several options for installing MXNet:
+After installing the prerequisites, you have several options for installing MXNet:
-1. Use a Jetson MXNet pip wheel for Python development.
-2. Use precompiled Jetson MXNet binaries.
+1. Use a Jetson MXNet pip wheel for Python development and use a precompiled Jetson MXNet binary.
 3. Build MXNet from source
    * On a faster Linux computer using cross-compilation
    * On the Jetson itself (very slow and not recommended)